 Fonts have long been a classic example.
 A storyboard designer can use any font they have installed on their own computer to make a beautiful design, but hacks aside, web browsers have only been able to render text with fonts installed on the visitors’ computers.
 Since there are only a handful of fonts that are more or less guaranteed to be on all modern computers (think Arial and Times New Roman), websites have been limited to a handful of uninteresting choices.

 On Wednesday, December 16th, WordPress Tavern published their interview with Jake Goldman, Director of Client Services at C. Murray Consulting.
-You can listen to the latest episode on their website, or download the podcast directly from iTunes.
-The 90 minute interview covered a lot of ground, including WordPress value perception, site design philosophy, the upcoming 2.9 update, and the future of WordPress.
+You can listen to the latest episode on their website, or on November 25th, 2009 in Content Management Systems and Featured and Programming and WordPress Tips.
+0 Comments

 The original article covered 4 over-arching topics, and was so lengthy that the editors decided to split it into two parts!
 Part two – which focuses on customizing the administrative experience – will be published in two weeks.